 Applies to glimepiride / rosiglitazone: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking glimepiride / rosiglitazone:More common
+You should check with your doctor immediately if any of these side effects occur when taking glimepiride / rosiglitazone:More common

 - Body aches or pain